G90SG/Ruby-Exam-Grade-Task/README.md

 The main.rb file has since been updgraded to include the use of a new class called Student, this allows for multiple records to be tried in the IF statement with one run of the program.

-Both versions are saved in this entry with the original being the 'with input' file
+Both versions are saved in this entry with the original being the 'Exam Grade with Input' file